jacobkap/crimebythenumbers/docs/for-loops.md

 #>  [1]  5  6  7  8  9 10 11 12 13 14
 ```

 ## Scraping multiple days of movie data

-Below is the function copied from the Section \@ref(movie_function) where we made a function that took a single date and scraped the site [The-Numbers](https://www.the-numbers.com/) for movie ticket sales data for that day.
+Below is the function copied from Section \@ref(movie-function) where we made a function that took a single date and scraped the site [The-Numbers](https://www.the-numbers.com/) for movie ticket sales data for that day.
 If we wanted to get data from multiple days, we would need to run the function multiple times.
 Here we will use a for loop to get data for an entire year.

 ```r